-Aaron also represents individuals and small businesses in cases arising from private investments, unfair competition, cyberpiracy, and intellectual property.
+Aaron has also represented individuals and small businesses in cases arising from private investments, unfair competition, cyberpiracy, and intellectual property.
 He has an active pro bono practice, and has represented clients from pizza shops to non-profit board members.

-Aaron writes frequently about litigation and regulatory developments in the financial services industry and securities law generally, and is always happy to speak with anyone interested in the regulation of advisors, brokers, investment companies or securities.
+Aaron writes frequently about litigation and regulatory developments in the financial services industry and securities law generally, and is always happy to speak with anyone interested in these areas.

 B.S.
 Indiana University Purdue University Indianapolis